 Graduate application tips: Statement 1; Statement 2.

 Satisfactory performance on the Graduate Record Examination (GRE) for all portions of the General test (verbal, quantitative and analytical writing) is expected.
 In recent years the average combined total for the entering class has been about 1100, with individual scores ranging from 850 to 1400.
 Due to the recent switch to a new rating system, which began August 1, 2011, average GRE scores using the new system are unknown at this time.
 (The Subject test is not required.)
-Applicants are advised to take the GRE by December for MAPR and MSIO admission, and by January for MSHF admission.
+Applicants are advised to take the GRE by the program deadline listed above, to insure the scores will arrive in time for processing.

 A GPA of approximately 3.4 for the last 60 semester units (90 quarter units) as well as for all psychology units completed is considered minimum to be competitive.